 DNC move to scrap virtual caucuses sparks new party tensions

-A move Friday by the Democratic National Committee to recommend scrapping plans by some states to allow virtual, telephone-based caucuses in 2020 due to security concerns is facing pushback from some states and at least one presidential campaign.
+A move Friday by the Democratic National Committee to recommend scrapping plans by Iowa and Nevada to allow virtual, telephone-based caucuses in 2020 due to security concerns is facing pushback from some states and presidential campaigns.

 Democratic presidential candidate Julián Castro slammed the news, charging that the DNC’s move “is an affront to the principles of our democracy.”

+Rival 2020 Democratic contender Tom Steyer stressed that “I am extremely disappointed in the DNC’s decision to reject plans to hold virtual caucuses, and I stand shoulder to shoulder with Iowans and Nevadans who want their votes to be counted in such an important election.”

-Troy Price, the Democratic party chairman in Iowa – the state that votes first in the presidential nominating calendar – was more diplomatic.
-He said in a statement “we are obviously disappointed by this outcome.”
+And Troy Price, the Democratic party chairman in Iowa – the state that votes first in the presidential nominating calendar – said in a statement “we are obviously disappointed by this outcome.”

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN